 Applied Health Economics & Outcomes Research Fellowships

 Thomas Jefferson University has offered industry-sponsored fellowships in health economics and outcomes research since 1994.
-The purpose of the two-year fellowships, currently administered through the Jefferson School of Population Health (JSPH), is to train pharmacists and other health professionals for careers in outcomes research that examine the quality, cost and policies of the healthcare industry.
-One of the oldest and most established programs of its kind in the country, the JSPH fellowship program has more than 40 alumni to date.
+The purpose of the two-year fellowships, currently administered through the Jefferson College of Population Health (JCPH), is to train pharmacists and other health professionals for careers in outcomes research that examine the quality, cost and policies of the healthcare industry.
+One of the oldest and most established programs of its kind in the country, the JCPH fellowship program has more than 40 alumni to date.
 Current industry sponsors include Janssen Scientific Affairs, LLC, Ethicon and Novartis Pharmaceuticals, Inc.

 Fellows are selected from a national pool of candidates with scientific and/or clinical training in health care (e.g., biomedical engineering, nursing, medicine, public health, epidemiology, health economics, pharmacy) and a stated interest in Applied Health Economics & Outcomes Research (AHEOR).
 Preference is given to individuals who have completed graduate work (PharmD, PhD, MS/MA, MPH) in these areas.